NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousIntegration/WebApp.rst

 #.
 Set the secrets

-  a. set the secrets using the GitHub UI
+  a.
+Set the secrets using the GitHub UI:

      You can set the secrets through the GitHub UI (make sure to create the ``production`` `environment <https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment>`_ in your repository first).